Experience

 Antiharassment Litigation

-Jeff represented Xu, a foreign college student in Seattle, being harassed and threatened by another student.
-After a lengthy antiharassment hearing with multiple witnesses and skilled opposing counsel (now a Washington State Superior Court Judge), Jeff won the hearing and secured a protection order for his client.
+Admon Law Firm represented Xu, a foreign college student in Seattle, being harassed and threatened by another student.
+After a lengthy antiharassment hearing with multiple witnesses and skilled opposing counsel (now a Washington State Superior Court Judge), We won the hearing and secured a protection order for our client.

 Bai v.
 Zhang